Mission & Paralegal Brochure

 American Bar Association (ABA) Approved

 The Inver Hills Community College Paralegal Program has received American Bar Association approval since 1978.
 Our ABA approval is very important to us!
 Out of approximately 1,200 paralegal programs across the U.S. only about 267 programs are approved by the ABA.
 Attorneys, paralegals, legal administrators, employers and recruiters all respect the ABA and its stringent guidelines for competent paralegal education, and look to our program to fill their employment needs for paralegals and legal support professionals.

 The goals of our Paralegal Program are to:

 - Provide a quality paralegal program (traditional and partly online) that will enhance occupational competence,

-- Recruit paralegal students and faculty from all cultures and backgrounds, and
+- Recruit paralegal students and faculty from diverse cultures and backgrounds, and

 - Encourage students’ completion of the program.